 Accrued interest and penalties related to unrecognized tax benefits are classified as income tax expense.
-During 2021 and 2020, the Company recognized interest of \$30,164 and \$11,120, respectively, and penalties of \$21,987 and \$20,923, respectively.
-As of December 31, 2021 and 2020, interest and penalties of \$84,194 and \$32,043, respectively, have been accrued.
-The Company files federal income tax returns in the United States and various state jurisdictions.
-As of December 31, 2021, the Company's statutes of limitations are open for most federal and state filings for the years ended December 31, 2018 through December 31, 2021.
+As of August 3, 2022, and December 31, 2021, interest and penalties of \$0.1 million and \$0.1 million, respectively, have been accrued.
+IDX files federal income tax returns in the U.S. and various state jurisdictions.
+As of August 3, 2022, the Company's statues of limitations are open for most federal and state filings for the years ended December 31, 2018 through December 31, 2021 and the period January 1, 2022 to August 3, 2022.
 Net operating loss and credit carryforwards from all years are subject to examination and adjustments for the three years following the year in which the carryforwards are utilized.
 The Company is not currently undergoing any federal or state income tax examinations.